MayaraGimenes/Parkinson_Disease_Prediction/README.md

 minimize the diffence between the output and the desired output.
 We also test repeatedly several numbers of hidden layers so it can achieve the best accuracy.
 We set the parameters of our NN to get the best value.
 To optimize our network we chose as our solver the Adam Algorithm [3], a very popular deep learning optimization method.
 The activation function is responsible for transforming the sum of the inputs from the nodes into the activation of the node.
 In this work, we explore the rectifi linear activation function (relu - a linear function that will output the input if positive, otherwise, will output zero), hyperbolic tangent, and logistic function.

 ### XGBoost
-XGBoost [4] is an optimized gradient boosting library designed to be efficient, exible nd portable.
+XGBoost [4] is an optimized gradient boosting library designed to be efficient, exible and portable.
 It implements machine learning algorithms under the gradient boosting framework.
 A gradient boosting framework is a technique for regression and classification problems, that produces a prediction model in the form of decision trees.
 New models are created predicting residual errors of the prior models, eventually this errors are added to build the final prediction and it uses gradient descendent to minimize the when adding new models (also known as weak model algorithm).
 Its algorithm was created to reach for efficiency of compute time and memory resources.

+### Naive Bayes
+Naive Bayes methods are a set of supervised learning algorithms based on applying Bayes’ theorem with the “naive” assumption of conditional independence between every pair of features given the value of the class variable.
+Abstractly, naive Bayes is a conditional probability model, features are represented by a vector X = (x1, x2, ..., xn).
+The model assigns probabilities p(Ck | x1, x2, ..., xn) for every k output.
+In this case we calculate only one output, corresponding to the diagnosis of the patient.
+Using Bayes' theorem, the conditional probability can be decomposed as:

+p(Ck|x) = p(Ck) * p(x|Ck) / p(x)

+or:

+Posterior = Prior * Likelihood / Evidence

+In spite of their apparently over-simplified assumptions, naive Bayes classifiers have worked quite well in many real-world situations, famously document classification and spam filtering.
+They require a small amount of training data to estimate the necessary parameters.
+In this case we applied Gaussian Naive Bayes, assuming that that the continuous values associated with each class are distributed according to a normal (or Gaussian) istribution.
+Despite the fact that the far-reaching independence assumptions are often inaccurate, the naive Bayes classifier has several properties that make it surprisingly useful in practice.
+In particular, the decoupling of the class conditional feature distributions means that each distribution can be independently estimated as a one-dimensional distribution.
+This helps alleviate problems stemming from the curse of dimensionality, such as the need for data sets that scale exponentially with the number of features.

+### TPOT

+TPOT is an open-source library for performing AutoML in Python.
+It makes use of the popular Scikit-Learn machine learning library for data transforms and machine learning algorithms and uses a Genetic Programming stochastic global search procedure to efficiently discover a top-performing model pipeline for a given dataset.
+TPOT uses techniques for automatically discovering well-performing models for predictive modeling tasks with very little user involvement.
+In short, TPOT optimizes machine learning pipelines using a version of genetic programming (GP), a well-known evolutionary computation technique for automatically constructing computer programs.
+The GP algorithm generates 100 random tree-based pipelines and evaluates their balanced cross-validation accuracy on the data set.
+For every generation of the GP algorithm, the algorithm selects the top 20 pipelines in the population according to the NSGA-II selection scheme.
+Each of the top 20 selected pipelines produce five copies (i.e., offspring) into the next generation’s population, 5% of those offspring cross over with another offspring using one-point crossover, then 90% of the remaining unaffected offspring are randomly changed by a point, insert, or shrink mutation (1/3 chance of each).

 ## Results